Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 The Drude scale includes six levels of abundance:

-Copiosus3 (Cop3) - plants are very abundant;
+Copiosus3 (Cop3) - plants are found very abundantly;

 Copiosus2 (Cop2) - quite a lot of plants, scattered;

-Copiosus1 (Cop1) - plants are rare;
+Copiosus1 (Cop1) - plants are found occasionally;

 Sparsus (Sp) - few plants;